Guide to moving up to secondary school

 Later allocation rounds

-On 1 March, most Buckinghamshire schools are full.
+On National Offer Day, most Buckinghamshire schools are full.

-Some vacancies may be created if families decline the school offered to their child on 1 March.
+Some vacancies may be created if families decline the school offered to their child.
 We have later allocation rounds to fill these places.

 For your child to be considered in a later allocation round, their name must be on the waiting list for the school(s) you are interested in.

-After each allocation round, we will contact you if we can offer a new school to your child.
-You will need to either accept or decline the offer by a given deadline.
+On the publication date for each allocation round, we will contact you if we can offer a new school to your child.
+You will need to respond to the offer by a given deadline.

-We must take away any existing school place that your child has before we can offer a new school in a later allocation round.
+We must take away any existing school place your child has before we can offer a new school in a later allocation round.
 You will not be offered the choice between two schools.
 If your child is on a school’s waiting list, we assume you would prefer that school over the school your child has been offered (even if you have accepted it).
-If you are happy with the school your child has been offered and do not want a different school, you must contact us to remove them from any other waiting lists.
+If you are happy with the school your child has been offered and do not want a different school, you must contact school admissions to remove your child from any other waiting lists.

 Other Local Authorities will tell us about any offers they can make for Buckinghamshire children.
 These offers will be included in our next scheduled allocation round.